What hours do I have to work? Can my boss change my hours without checking with me?

 In some cases your employer may require you to not take some breaks or to have them at different times, to ensure that the business can smoothly.
 For example if you have sole charge at a retail outlet you may have to take your breaks only when it’s not busy.

-It’s important to know that even if your employment agreement specifies that you won’t take your lunch breaks (for example), and won’t be compensated for it, you are still entitled to compensation for not being able to take your lunch breaks.
 If your employer will not allow you to take breaks and will not compensate you for it, you can call the Workplace Contact Centre on 0800 20 90 20 for advice.

 More about meal and rest break entitlements is on the Labour Information website.